 If you want to purchase Samsung gear, you can do it right from the company’s official store.
 The company offers unique product pages, where you can buy your new phone together with a mobile plan.

 They put certain emphasis on choosing the right solution for your needs.
 You can conveniently select the device and add the right mobile plan.
 The product description, in turn, was relegated to the bottom of the page, to one of the hidden tabs.
 Such a solution makes sense when the website offers a product, whose features and characteristics are common and easily available from other sites.

 Product pages in e-commerce stores always feature similar components.
 Due to users' habits, a good page is always built according to a proven design; however, this does not mean that there’s no room for the designer to showcase their creativity.
 One of the key aspects of designing a great product page is to match its layout and structure to the product offered.

-In addition to providing Drupal consulting services or Drupal support, in our agency we look at all interesting solutions in the field of design, and in the electronics sector, product pages are filled with beautifully rendered models, photos and – in some cases – product animations and short clips.
+In addition to providing Drupal consulting services or Drupal support, in our agency we look at all interesting solutions in the field of Design/UX, and in the electronics sector, product pages are filled with beautifully rendered models, photos and – in some cases – product animations and short clips.
 One of the key challenges to make such a page successful is presenting the product description in a way that makes it easy for the user to read the description of the device and learn more about the details.
 After reading up on the content, the customer should feel that the product is at their fingertips and the purchase is simple and intuitive.